 Your sealer should have a built-in cutting knife you can use to cut an even piece out of the bag roll.
 Once that is taken care of, place one end of the bag inside the appropriate slot in the machine and seal it.

 Make sure that the seal holds and that there is ample room in the bag.
 Now that you’ve made the bottom, it is time to put the food in.
+This kitchen item is very much needed for your kitchen.

 How you handle this part is mostly up to personal preference, but it might be a good idea to make roughly equal, portion-sized bags you can open up later and have the exact amount of ingredients for a specific meal handy.